 Chicken is one of the best additions to your dog diet if he needs extra protein.

-Turkey is another good choice,but whithout any spices,with removed excess fat and skin and bones .
+Turkey is another good choice but without any spices, with excess fat, skin, and bones removed.

 3. Pork